Palestinians killed in Israel clashes

 More than 100 were hurt in Gaza and the occupied West Bank amid fresh protests over Donald Trump's recognition of Jerusalem as Israel's capital.

-In the West Bank, an Israeli policeman was wounded in a Palestinian knife-attack, Israeli police say.
-He was shot and died later.
+In the West Bank, an Israeli policeman was wounded in a Palestinian knife-attack.
+The attacker was shot and died in hospital later.

 Violence has soared since Mr Trump's declaration on the contested city.